We, the Born-Again, Serve a God That is Impossible to Disappoint.

 Webster's definition: disappoint - to fail to fulfill the expectations or wishes of another.

-A believer who does not believe or has not come to the realization that our God is completely sovereign over creation and the affairs of mankind; in them you will find one who as James 1:6 puts it: "..wavering...like a wave of the sea driven with the wind and tossed."
+A believer who does not believe or has not come to the realization that our God is completely sovereign over creation and the affairs of mankind; in them you will find one who as James 1:6 puts it: '..wavering...like a wave of the sea driven with the wind and tossed.'
 One day they are up and confident; the next day they are down and powerless due to an overpowering guilt and the fear that their heavenly Father is angry with them.
-We have all been there and many have taken up residence, many for too long, in the guilt of failure.
+We have all been there; sadly many have taken up residence, for far too long, living in the guilt of failure.
 Four points:

-- When we realize for ourselves that we have sinned against God and His Word, He allows us to know "guilt" which is what set us apart from those who know not our Lord Jesus.
-The world feels guilt for the "biggie" sins; murder, theft, etc. but not for the lesser "foibles" such as our language, the use of our tongue, the straying of our hearts, the use of our time, our insensitivity to the needs of another, the lack of love for our brethren and the list goes on.
+- When we realize for ourselves that we have sinned against God and His Word, He allows us to know guilt which is what sets us apart from those who know not our Lord Jesus.
+The world feels guilt for the biggie sins; murder, theft, etc. but not for the lesser foibles such as our language, the use of our tongue, the straying of our hearts, the use of our time, our insensitivity to the needs of another, the lack of love for our brethren and the list goes on.

 Do You Believe God is Sovereign?